-Not long after rollout, this system enabled TV Red Digital to serve 35 separate ISPs with a combined potential subscriber base of 50,000 viewers.
-That averages out at as a little over 1400 viewers each, emphasizing the increasingly hyper-localized nature of the ISP business in the country.
+Not long after its rollout, this system enabled TV Red Digital to serve 35 separate ISPs with a combined potential subscriber base of 50,000 viewers.
+That averages out at a little over 1400 viewers each, emphasizing the increasingly hyper-localized nature of the ISP business in the country.
 TV Red provides them with a fully-featured solution that would be prohibitively expensive for each operator to build alone.

 Indeed, it addresses many of the questions for ISPs and operators that we posed at the beginning of this piece.

 - How do they ensure they are implementing a robust, reliable, and future-proof OTT platform, and how do they guarantee interoperability?

 We have done the hard work for them.
 The continuing R&D efforts and feedback from a customer base that has millions of daily users around the world ensure the solution remains on the cutting edge of OTT developments.